mckib2/pygrappa/README.rst

 enough time frames have been consumed to create an entire ACS, GRAPPA will be run.
 TGRAPPA uses the `cgrappa` implementation for its speed.

-`vcgrappa()` is a VC-GRAPPA implementation that simply constructs conjugate virtual coils, appends them to the coil dimension, and passes everything through to `cgrappa()`.
-The function signature is identical to `pygrappa.grappa()`.

 `slicegrappa()` is a Slice-GRAPPA implementation that can be called
 like: